cmendible/cmendible.github.io/content/posts/2022/2022-01-18-protect-node-or-dotnet-api-with-aad.md

 ### Full Node.js API:

-Now that you learned how to validate the scope the ful Node.js API should look like this:
+Now that you've learned how to validate the scope, the full Node.js API should look like this:

 ``` javascript
 const express = require('express'),